Sunetra

-Sunetra is an Indian actress who worked in Bangladesh, India and Pakistan.
+Sunetra (died 20 April 2024) was an Indian actress who worked in Bangladesh, India and Pakistan.

 Biography

-Sunetra was born on 7 July 1970.
+Sunetra was born on 9 July 1970.
 She received MA degree from Kolkata University.

 Sunetra made her debut in Dhallywood in 1985 with Usila where Zafar Iqbal was her co-star.
 She mainly acted in Dhallywood films.
 She acted in Tollywood too.
 She also acted in two Urdu films and Pakistani television dramas.